Rio Bravo (film): Production

 Exteriors for the film were shot at Old Tucson Studios, just outside Tucson.
 Filming took place in the summer of 1958, and the movie's credits gave 1958 for the copyright; the film was released in March 1959.

-Rio Bravo is generally regarded as one of Hawks' best, and is known for its long opening scene which contains no dialogue.
-The film received favorable reviews, and was successful, taking in US$5.75 million, the highest grossing Western of 1959.
+Rio Bravo is often regarded as one of Hawks' best and features a long opening scene that includes no dialogue.
+The film received favorable reviews and was successful, taking in US$5.75 million, the highest-grossing Western of 1959.

-A brief clip from Rio Bravo was among the archive footage later incorporated into the opening sequence of Wayne's last film, The Shootist, to illustrate the backstory of Wayne's character.
+A brief clip from Rio Bravo was among the archival footage later incorporated into the opening sequence of Wayne's last film, The Shootist, to illustrate the backstory of Wayne's character.

-As was often the case in a John Wayne Western, Wayne wore his "Red River D" belt buckle in the movie.
-It can be clearly seen in the scene when Nathan Burdette comes to visit his brother Joe in the jail where he is being held for the U.S. Marshal, about 60 minutes into the film; and again in the scene where Wayne, Ricky Nelson, and Angie Dickinson deal with three of Burdette's men in front of the hotel.
+As was often the case in a John Wayne western, Wayne wore his "Red River D" belt buckle in the movie.
+It is clearly visible in the scene when Nathan Burdette comes to visit his brother Joe in the jail where he is being held for the U.S. marshal, about 60 minutes into the film, and again in the scene where Wayne's John Chance, Ricky Nelson's Colorado, and Angie Dickinson's Feathers deal with three of Burdette's men in front of the hotel.

 The story was credited to "B.H.
-McCampbell."
-According to Todd McCarthy's 1997 biography, Howard Hawks: The Grey Fox of Hollywood, this was actually Hawks' eldest daughter, Barbara Hawks McCampbell (McCampbell being her married name).
+McCampbell".
+According to Todd McCarthy's 1997 biography, Howard Hawks: The Grey Fox of Hollywood, this was actually Hawks' eldest daughter, Barbara Hawks McCampbell.
 Her contribution was the idea of using dynamite in the final shootout.